 And I’m about halfway through Darcie Little Badger’s, ELATSOE.
 Also amazing!

 What’s your favourite piece of kick-butt advice?

-Yes!
-Always keep going!
-Thanks so much for joining us, Margaret!
+Thank you so much for joining us, Donna!

-Kick-butt Kidlit friends, make sure you check out SUMMER OF A THOUSAND PIES!
-It’s out now!
+Kick-butt Kidlit friends, make sure you check out LUPE WONG WON’T DANCE!